scottcoughlin2014/NUIntroductionToLIGO/README.md

 * [Requesting Quest Computing Account](http://www.it.northwestern.edu/secure/forms/research/allocation-request.html)

   * Help with form:
-  * From the point of view of Northwestern's IT group, you're asking to have your account added to Vicky's computer "allocation"; for 'Requestor School', you should enter "Office for Research", and for 'Requestor Department', you can enter "CIERA".
-For 'What is the Quest allocation ID that you wish to join?', you should enter: "b1011".
+  * From the point of view of Northwestern's IT group, you are asking to "Join an existing allocation"
+      * 'Requestor School', you should enter "Other"
+      * 'Requestor Department', you can enter "CIERA"
+      * 'What is the Quest allocation ID that you wish to join?', you should enter: "b1011".
+      * 'Who is the owner': Vicky Kalogera
+      * 'owner email' vicky@northwestern.edu

 * [Requesting myLIGO account](https://my.ligo.org/)